Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 ### Return Value

 The return value corresponding to a single document is either a successful result or an error object.
 Each `TextAnalysisClient` method returns a heterogeneous array of results and errors that correspond to the inputs by index.
 A text input and its result will have the same index in the input and result collections.
-The collection may also optionally include information about the input batch and how it was processed in the `statistics` field.

-An **result**, such as `AnalyzeSentimentResult`, is the result of a Language operation, containing a prediction or predictions about a single text input.
+An **result**, such as `SentimentAnalysisResult`, is the result of a Language operation, containing a prediction or predictions about a single text input.
 An operation's result type also may optionally include information about the input document and how it was processed.

 The **error** object, `TextAnalysisErrorResult`, indicates that the service encountered an error while processing the document and contains information about the error.